OSU-App-Club/beavbright/README.md

 ## Credits 🙏

-Thank you to [dan5py](https://github.com/dan5py/turborepo-shadcn-ui) for the original template, allowing our club to build on top of it.
+Thank you to [dan5py](https://github.com/dan5py/turborepo-shadcn-ui) for the original template.
+This allowed our club to build on top of it.

 ## License 📝